 • Any conditions associated with increased intracranial pressure (sublingual spray);

-• Severe mitral and/or aortic valve stenosis, primary pulmonary hypertension (sublingual spray);
+• Severe mitral stenosis and/or aortic valve, primary pulmonary hypertension (sublingual spray);

-• Simultaneous use with phosphodiesterase-5 inhibitors, including vardenafil, sildenafil, tadalafil (sublingual tablets and spray).
+• Concomitant use with phosphodiesterase-5 inhibitors, including vardenafil, sildenafil, tadalafil (sublingual tablets and spray).

 • Angle-closure glaucoma;